choitingwing/ad_python_project/README.md

 # Introduction
 Plotting data is always getting messy at the end.

 In this project, I would like to transform my previously developed code.
-I aim to create a plotting generator for a specific type of data file by transforming your code into a Python library and optimising your code for speed/memory usage.
+I aim to create a plotting generator for some table-like data file by transforming the code into a Python library and optimising the code for speed/memory usage.
 If you open old_code.html or old_code.ipynb, you can see how messy that is.
 Everything is explicitly coded inside one file, from loading data, calculations, and 2D and 3D plottings.
 I will try to transform the code by using everything I learned in the course.

 Things that improved:
 1. Using functions, packages and Modules.